slbailey/Retrovue/docs/runtime/channel_manager.md

 ChannelManager is how a RetroVue channel actually goes on-air.

 **First viewer starts Producer, last viewer stops Producer** - this fanout rule is enforced by ChannelManager.

+ChannelManager operates on BroadcastChannel entities using UUID identifiers for external operations and logs.

 ## Cross-References